plone/plone.portlets/plone/portlets/README.txt

 Portlet managers are persistent objects that contain portlet assignments.
-They are registered as adapter factories which allows them to be looked up in a 'provider:' TALES expression.
+They are registered as adapter factories which allows them to be looked up in a ``provider:`` TALES expression.
 We place two portlet managers inside our site, although they are not registered as part of the portlet context (i.e. they do not use the testing UID registry).